 The formula thus employed to derive the TNT yield values of the North Korean nuclear tests from their seismic signatures is: Mb = 4.262+0.973 logY.

 Now by way of comparison, one may contrast these yield values with those of the first 3 atom bombs used by the United States in 1945.
 They include the initial Trinity test in New Mexico, followed by the devices used to attack Hiroshima and Nagasaki:

 Here it can be seen then from the above table, that with their last nuclear test in 2017, North Korea would appear to have scaled up the power of their devices to some 6 times the yields achieved by the US with Trinity and Nagasaki.

-Moreover, to get a feel for the power of their latest device, one may visually compare it (were it used atmospherically) to the Nagasaki blast, including also the massive US 15,000,000 ton TNT test in 1954, code-named Bravo:
+Moreover, to get a feel for the power of their latest device, one may visually compare it ( where it used atmospherically ) to the Nagasaki blast, including also the massive US 15,000,000 tons of TNT test in 1954, code-named Bravo: